firsttris/teufel-it.de/README.md

 # teufel-it.de

-Website of teufel-it.de created with Bootstraps 4, Vue.js and Webpack running on a Express Node with server-side rendering.
+Website of teufel-it.de created with Bootstraps, Vue.js and Webpack running on a Express Node with server-side rendering.

 based on [vue-hackernews-2.0](https://github.com/vuejs/vue-hackernews-2.0)